- Dr Hayley Bennett

-Prior to WWS, Hayley was a Research Fellow in Social Policy on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
+Hayley was a Research Fellow in Social Policy from 2013-2015 on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
 Prior to returning to academia she held positions delivering regeneration and economic development initiatives across the UK for over 5 years.

 Research activities (a selection)

 - Research Fellow (Jan 2015- Dec 2018) What Works Scotland (Funded by ESRC and Scottish Government)